ankkona/Swiggy-Restaurant-Performance-Pricing-Analysis/README.md

 # Key Insights
 - __Restaurant Ratings Distribution__
-   - Most restaurants fall in the 3.5–4.5 rating range (78% of restaurants), showing generally good quality.
+   - The majority of restaurants (~78%) fall within the 3.5–4.5 rating range, indicating generally good and consistent quality across the platform.
-   - Very few (<3%) are below 3.0, indicating minimal poor-performing restaurants.
+   - A small proportion (3.5%) of restaurants are rated below 3.0, suggesting limited presence of poorly performing outlets.

 - __Impact of Pricing on Ratings__
    - Budget restaurants form the largest share of the platform, which is why they contribute the highest absolute number of restaurants across all rating bands.
 However, they also show a wider spread into lower rating categories (<3.5), indicating greater variability in customer experience.